sunnyRavindra/sunnyRavindra/README.md

-### Current Designation - Devops Applications Automation Team Lead
+### Current Designation - DevOps Applications Automation Team Lead
 ### Skills
 Here are some ideas to get you started: